harness/developer-hub/docs/platform/Secrets/Secrets-Management/8-azure-key-vault.md

 ### Limitations

 * Key Vault stores and manages secrets as sequences of octets (8-bit bytes), with a maximum size of 25k bytes each.
-For more information, see [Azure Key Vault secrets](https://docs.microsoft.com/en-us/azure/key-vault/secrets/about-secrets).
+For more information, go to [Azure Key Vault secrets](https://docs.microsoft.com/en-us/azure/key-vault/secrets/about-secrets).

 ### Visual overview